alpiepho/hexcalc_tn/README.md

 - Like Flutter in VSCode
 - Found my TODO list below to be good to track progress
 - Found scattered TODO items in code distracting
+- Realized late in project that state management made code really messy
+- Have been using setState, should look at provider (saw Google I/O on Pragmatic State Management)
+- TestEngine is very hackish, should refactor

 ## Ongoing Progress